 Read more

-Informationen zum Autor Rodric Braithwaite spent much of his Foreign Office career dealing with Russia.
-He was British Ambassador in Moscow during the fall of the Soviet Union, about which he wrote in Across the Moscow River (2002, Yale).
-His book Moscow 1941 [Profile, 9781846687748] was a bestseller, translated into seventeen languages.
-He was subsequently adviser to the Prime Minister, John Major, and Chairman of the Joint Intelligence Committee.
-He writes and speaks regularly about Russia, and is currently writing about the nuclear confrontation in the Cold War.
-He lives in London.
+Informationen zum Autor Sir Rodric Braithwaite is a former British diplomat and author whose long Foreign Office career took him to Indonesia, Poland, Italy, America and Russia.
+He was British Ambassador in Moscow during the fall of the Soviet Union, which he described in Across the Moscow River (2002, Yale).
+Rodric Braithwaite was subsequently foreign policy adviser to the Prime Minister, John Major, and Chairman of the Joint Intelligence Committee.
+He is author of Afgantsy: The Russians in Afghanistan (Profile Books), Moscow 1941 (Profile Books), a bestseller translated into nineteen languages and Armageddon & Paranoia: The Nuclear Confrontation (2017) .
 Klappentext As former ambassador to Moscow, Rodric Braithwaite brings unique insights to the Soviet war in Afghanistan.
 The story has been distorted not only by Cold War propaganda but also by the myths of the nineteenth century Great Game.
 It moves from the high politics of the Kremlin to the lonely Russian conscripts in isolated mountain outposts.
 The parallels with Afghanistan today speak for themselves.'A superb achievement of narrative history, sensitive writing and exciting fresh research': so wrote Simon Sebag Montefiore about Rodric Braithwaite's bestseller Moscow 1941.
 But those words, and many others of praise that were given it, could equally apply to his new book.In a timely and eye-opening book Rodric Braithwaite examines the Russian experience during the Soviet war in Afghanistan.
 Basing his account on Russian sources and interviews he shows the war through the eyes of the Russians themselves - politicians, officers, soldiers, advisers, journalists and women.
 Zusammenfassung Examines the Russian experience in that most recent war in Afghanistan (after Alexander's conquests and the many British imperial wars and skirmishes).
-Largely basing his account on Russian sources and interviews, the author shows the war through the eyes of the Russians themselves - politicians, soldiers, advisers, journalists, and women.
+Largely basing his account on Russian sources and interviews, the author shows the war through the eyes of the Russians themselves - politicians, soldiers, advisers, journalists, and women....